raseen3/git-basics/README.md

 Revert your repository to a previous known working state.

-### git revert commit-sha
+### git revert

-Create a new commit, reverting changes from the specified commit.
+Create a new commit, reverting changes from the most recent commit.
 It generates an inversion of changes.

 ### git rm file